+Transfer Credit: CSU

-COUN 30 PERSONAL EXPLORATION OF LEADERSHIP 3 units
+COUN 030 PERSONAL EXPLORATION OF LEADERSHIP

+3 units

 Introduction to the fundamental elements of leadership.
 Exploration of leadership theories and models as well as individual values and beliefs with which to develop a personal philosophy of leadership.
 Exploration of how the roles of culture, diversity and gender can play in leadership.
 Application of course content to daily life and leadership contexts.
-Maximum credit: 6 units, 3 units each semester.
 Total of 54 hours lecture.

 Transfer Credit: CSU

-COUN 103 PEER COUNSELING SKILLS 3 units

-Principles and practices of peer counseling opportunities and requirements in higher education.
-Matriculation rights and responsibilities.
-Application of applied skills to the helping profession.
-Total of 54 hours lecture.

 COUN 111 EDUCATIONAL PLANNING AND STUDY SKILLS

-$1/{2}$ unit
+1/2 unit

 Educational planning, study skills and transfer requirements.
 Testing to identify interests and abilities.
-Maximum credit 1 unit, 1/2 unit each semester.
 Pass/no pass grading.
 Total of 9 hours lecture.

 COUN 112 STUDENT DEVELOPMENT 1 unit

 Effective personal and social relations in the academic and social environment.
 Problem solving techniques.
-Maximum credit 3 units, 1 unit each semester.
 Pass/no pass grading.
 Total of 18 hours lecture.

 CULINARY ARTS

+(School of Career and Technical Education)

 CUL 145A INTRODUCTION TO CULINARY ARTS/ FOOD SERVICES

+10 units

 This course introduces the student to basic tool usage and cooking skills that can be applied in any level or type of food service operation.
 History of the food services industry, sanitation and safety requirements, food terminology through lecture, demonstration and handson practice.
 Required instructional trips.
 Total of 90 hours lecture and 270 hours laboratory.

 CUL 145B INTRODUCTION TO FOOD SERVICES PRODUCTION

+10 units

 Prerequisite: CUL 145A.

 This course is designed to develop skills in garnishing, sauces, soups, and breakfast cookery preparation and presentation.
 It includes development of recipes and menus for breakfast and lunch service.
 Required instructional trips.
 Total of 90 hours lecture and 270 hours laboratory.

-CUL 145C QUANTITY COOKING TECHNIQUES 10 units

-Prerequisite: CUL 145B.
+CUL 145C QUANTITY COOKING TECHNIQUES 10 units Prerequisite: CUL 145B.

 Designed to develop techniques and skills for cooking for large groups.
 Emphasis is on menu setup, basic food production including cold and hot buffets, vegetable preparation, entree preparation, and fine dining service.
 Development of team leadership and supervisory skills.
 Required instructional trips.
 Total of 90 hours lecture and 270 hours laboratory.

 CUL 145D SPECIAL EVENTS MANAGEMENT 10 units

 Prerequisite: CUL 145C.

 Event scheduling, training and supervision of food service workers in a dining setting.
 Banquet, fine dining, and theme events setup and take-down.
 Food and beverage purchasing, dining ware storage and upkeep, written contract development, and common business practices.
 Required instructional trips.
 Total of 90 hours lecture and 270 hours laboratory.

-CUL 154A INTRODUCTION TO FOOD SERVICE BAKING AND PASTRY

-Quantity baking for the beginner; quick breads, rolls and fancy pastries.
+CUL 154A INTRODUCTION TO FOOD SERVICE BAKING AND PASTRY 3 units Quantity baking for the beginner; quick breads, rolls and fancy pastries.
 No credit if taken after Food 154.
 Total of 36 hours lecture and 54 hours laboratory.

-CUL 154B ADVANCED BAKING AND PASTRY 3 units

-Prerequisite: CUL 154A.
+CUL 154B ADVANCED BAKING AND PASTRY 3 units Prerequisite: CUL 154A.